vincetiu8/covid-tower-defense/README.md

             (add the enemy image here)
 ```

-Once we've moved the assets to the correct folders, run `sergeant_t_cell.py` in the
+Once you've moved the assets to the correct folders, run `sergeant_t_cell.py` in the
 base folder.
 This will launch the game.
-Once in the game, in the Menu click on the
+In the Level Select, Menu click on the
 `Enemy Preview` button.
 This will open up the enemy preview screen.
-At the very top,
+In the window on
-there will be a text box with the text `enemy name...`.
-Enter the enemy name into this
+the top-right, there will be a text box with the text `enemy name...`.
+Enter the enemy name
-box.
+into this box.
 For the 'virus', simply enter `virus` and press the `create enemy` button.
-This
-will load the enemy into the game.
+This will load the enemy into the game.

 Once the enemy has been loaded, its in-game attributes can be edited by using the
-buttons in the enemy preview menu.
-Once you are happy with how the enemy functions,
+buttons in the window.
+Once you are happy with how the enemy functions, click
-click `save settings` at the bottom of the screen.
+`save settings` at the bottom of the window.
 Once you have saved these settings,
 you can exit the game and push your changes to Github for others to review.

 ### Making a Tower